 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

-Researchers at the University of California San Diego (UCSD) have developed sustainable flexible foam from algae oil.
-The foam has been further developed into a range of durable, algae-based flip-flops, named Triton Soles.
+Researchers at the University of California San Diego (UCSD) have developed sustainable foam from algae oil.
+The foam has been further developed into a range of durable products, including algae-based flip-flops and surf boards.

 An estimated 3 billion pairs of plastic sandals are made globally each year.
 The flip-flops are non-biodegradable, and the polyurethane-based products pollute landfills, rivers, and oceans each year.